NVDARemote/NVDARemote/addon/doc/en/readme.md

 ##Muting Speech on the Remote Computer
-If you do not wish to hear the remote computer's speech, simply access the NVDA menu, Tools, and Remote.
-Arrow down to Mute Remote Speech, and press Enter.
+If you do not wish to hear the remote computer's speech or NVDA specific sounds, simply access the NVDA menu, Tools, and Remote.
+Arrow down to Mute Remote, and press Enter.
+Please note that this option will not disable remote braille output to the controlling display when the controlling machine is sending keys.

 ##Ending a remote Session

 To end a remote session, do the following:

 1. On the controlling computer, press F11 to stop sending keys.
-You should hear the message: "Not sending keys."
-If you instead hear a message that you are sending keys, press F11 once more.
+You should hear or read the message: "Not sending keys."
+If you instead hear or read a message that you are sending keys, press F11 once more.

 2. Access the NVDA menu, then Tools, Remote, and press Enter on Disconnect.